-- Private fostering occurs when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
+Private fostering occurs when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
-Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children. - Where private fostering arrangements come to the attention of the Academy, we must notify Bexley Children's Services in order to allow the local authority to check if the arrangement is suitable and safe for the child.
+Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children.

+Where private fostering arrangements come to the attention of the Leigh Academy Bexley, we must notify Bexley Children's Services in line with the local KSCMP arrangements in order to allow the local authority to check the arrangement is suitable and safe for the child.